Circuit-Inspired High-Order Neural Networks with Unified Neural Dynamics Modeling for PDE Solving and Visual Perception: Results

-This subsection examines the central premise of KINN that temporal evolution is represented as an intrinsic latent-state variable and that higher-order temporal structure emerges through cascade composition.
-We show that a single Kirchhoff Neural Cell realizes a first-order state-evolution process governed by Kirchhoff-inspired RC dynamics and admits a stable discrete implementation under zero-order hold.
-We further show that cascading such cells systematically increases the effective order of the underlying dynamical system, thereby providing an explicit and interpretable mechanism for modeling higher-order temporal structure.

-We first examine how temporal evolution can be represented as an intrinsic state variable, rather than supplied through externally injected positional information~\cite{morita2024positional,zhao2024length}.
-To this end, we instantiated the proposed Kirchhoff Neural Cell (KNC) and examined its behavior from three complementary perspectives: continuous-time circuit dynamics, discrete-time neural realization, and cascade-induced system composition.
-At the single-cell level, KNC models the hidden representation as a latent voltage state governed by Kirchhoff-inspired RC dynamics~\cite{chua1987linear,nilsson2022electric}:
+CHONN models representation evolution as a circuit-inspired latent-potential process rather than as externally supplied positional information~\cite{morita2024positional,zhao2024length}.
+At the single-cell level, a Kirchhoff Neural Cell (KNC) treats the hidden representation as a latent potential \(v(t)\) governed by RC dynamics~\cite{chua1987linear,nilsson2022electric}: